SimonLab/rustNotes/book.md

 ### Expressions vs Statements

-Expressions return a value, the statements don't.
+Expressions return a value, statements don't.
 There are only two statements in rust binding is one of them and it's called declaration statement let x = value; doesn't return a value